jcbhmr/compsci-412-project/README.md

 This is a physical project, as well as a software project!
 You'll need...

 1. An ESP32 chip.
 Preferrably a development board.
-If you want something that you can reuse for other projects, the [Adafruit HUZZAH32] is a good choice.
-   If you just want a cheap $10 board for this project only, you can snag one of the many [ESP32 boards on Amazon].
+If you want something that you can reuse for other projects, the [Adafruit HUZZAH32](https://www.adafruit.com/product/3405) is a good choice.
+If you just want a cheap $10 board for this project only, you can snag one of the many [ESP32 boards on Amazon](https://www.amazon.com/s?k=esp32+board).
 2. A way to power your ESP32.
 This is most likely a USB charging brick.
 If you are truly dedicated to wireless deployment, you can use your own battery solution.
 But for the intended deployment case of an indoor stationary spot, a wired-to-wall solution is probably the most sensible.
 Your charging brick doesn't need to be fancy.
 As long as it can supply ~500mA of current, that's sufficient.
-You can find [cheap $4/pc chargers on Amazon].
+You can find [cheap $4/pc chargers on Amazon](https://www.amazon.com/s?k=usb+charger).
 3. An LCD screen.
 This will be used to display the count of how many people are estimated to be in the area (by MAC addresses).
 This project's code expects a 16x2 display, but you can probably fiddle with the code to get it to work with other sizes.
-You can find [16x2 LCD screens on Amazon].
+You can find [16x2 LCD screens on Amazon](https://www.amazon.com/s?k=arduino+16x2+lcd).

-In my own experimentation and development, I used the [DOIT ESP32 DEVKIT V1].
+In my own experimentation and development, I used the [DOIT ESP32 DEVKIT V1](https://www.circuitstate.com/wp-content/cache/all/pinouts/doit-esp32-devkit-v1-wifi-development-board-pinout-diagram-and-reference/index.html).

 To configure the hardware, you should match this circuit: